mfonsen/parsestatements/README.md

 Summary in Finnish: Osuuspankin (CSV, vain tilitapahtumat) ja S-Pankin (PDF) tiliotteiden parsiminen JSON-muotoon

-If you find this useful or have any thoughts, please contact me.
+If you find this useful or have any thoughts, please contact me: http://iki.fi/mf

 Known issues
 ------------